pkatula/txt-to-qti/README.md

 Format of Item Files
 ====================
-USE stimulus_identifier (optional, to be included if a shared stimulus is used) Stimulus paragraph 1
+USE stimulus_identifier (optional, to be included if a shared stimulus is used)
+Stimulus paragraph 1
-TABLE definition (or any elements that are part of the item) IMAGE included
+TABLE definition (or any elements that are part of the item)
+IMAGE included
 A Answer choice 1
 B Answer choice 2
 C Answer choice 3

 Format of Constructed Response Items
 ====================================
-USE
+USE stimulus_identifier (if required)
 Stimulus (as above)
 BUL First bulleted direction or question
 BUL Second bulleted direction of question